Laura Fuentes

 Chai Spiced Butternut Squash Soup Recipe

-Whether you are making butternut squash soup for the first time or have been a fan for years, this recipe is a keeper.
-It has a velvety smooth texture and notes of fall spices to bring out the savory flavors of butternut squash.
+This cozy soup is simmered on the stove-top with cardamom, cinnamon, ginger, and black pepper, yielding a velvety smooth texture and notes of fall spices to bring out the savory flavors of butternut squash.
+So good!

 Spices for Butternut Squash Soup

-However, if you don’t have a bag of chai tea in your pantry you can still make spiced butternut squash soup, simply omit the tea bag and stir any of these spice mixes with the veggies as they cook:
+If you don't have a chai tea bag in your pantry, you can still make spiced butternut squash soup, simply omit it and stir any of these spice mixes with the veggies as they cook:

 • 2 cloves minced garlic + 1 teaspoon dried sage + ½ teaspoon dried rosemary